GettingMarried/GMWiki/User-migration-data-structure.md

             }
         }
     ],
-    // (Note) Participants' givenName, familyName, and preferredName are meatadata used for personalising content
+    // (Note) Participants' givenName, familyName, and preferredName are metadata used for personalising content
     // They will be persisted in the new GM for further usage. "profile" and "image" however populate against
     // "about us" block only.
     "participant1": {